usc-isi-i2/kgtk/docs/ifempty.md

-The ifempty command filters KGTK files, passing through only those rows for which one (or more) specified columns contain empty values.
+The ifempty command filters a KGTK file, passing through only those rows for which one (or more) specified columns contain empty values.
 When multiple columns are specified, there is the choice of requiring any of the columns to be empty or all of the columns to be empty.